cnobile2012/bahai-calendar/INSTALL.rst

    9. Go to your account on the `pypi test site <https://test.pypi.org/>`_ to check if it is there. :color-red:`(For errors see below.)`
+   10. The `pyproject.toml` files gets updated updating to the `pypi` test and main sites, so it will need to be committed and pushed afterwards.
+This file is not in the `badidatetime` build so it can lag behind with no problems.
-   10. Assuming everything went as expected then upload to the main `pypi` site.
+   11. Assuming everything went as expected then upload to the main `pypi` site.

        .. code-block:: console